 This Act will replace project bank accounts with a new trust account framework, delivering a more streamlined framework.
 Read about the new trust account framework.

 The following information only applies to project bank accounts for certain government contracts tendered after 1 March 2018 up to 28 February 2021.

 To decide whether a contract does or will need a project bank account (PBA), a head contractor needs to apply several threshold tests.
 One test involves determining how much of the contract value relates to building work.

-They may need a PBA if more than 50% of the contract price is building work as defined by law.
+They may need a PBA if more than 50% of the contract price is 'building work' as defined in the:

 - Building Industry Fairness (Security of Payment) Act 2017 (BIF Act)